Heinrich Aviksoo: Imprisonment and death

-During World War II, following the 16–17 June 1940 Soviet military invasion and occupation of Estonia, Aviksoo, like many other Estonian politicians and intellectuals, was soon arrested and imprisoned by the Soviet NKVD.
-As one of many similar prisoners, he was deported from Estonia to the gulag prison camps in faraway regions of Soviet Russia in 1941.
-After a short trial, he was sentenced to death in the Sevurallag prison camp, in Sosva, Sverdlovsk Oblast, and was executed there by shooting on 10 April 1942, aged 61.
+Following the Soviet occupation of Estonia in 1940 during World War II, Aviksoo, like many other Estonian politicians and intellectuals, was arrested by the NKVD and placed into the gulag camp-system in 1941.
+He was transported to Sosva prison camp in Sverdlovsk Oblast in Russia, where he was executed by gunshot on 10 April 1942, aged 61.

 Personal life

 Heinrich Aviksoo was married to Rosalie Emilie Tauk.
 The couple had three children: Ellen, Arnold, and Heljo.
-His only son, Arnold, was also arrested and imprisoned for many years in the Soviet gulag prison camp system, before being released in 1956.
+His only son, Arnold, was also arrested and spent many years within the gulag system, before being released in 1956.